Adding Stairs to Your Attic - Cost & Design Ideas

 • Use light to your advantage.
 Consider adding wall sconces, LED strips along the handrail, or even a small skylight above the stairwell.
 Good lighting not only improves safety but also creates an inviting, open feeling in tight or windowless hallways.

 • Opt for open or perforated stair treads.
 Spiral stairs with open risers or cutout treads allow more light to pass through, making the staircase appear lighter and less imposing.
-This design choice softens shadows and helps connect the levels visually.

 • Select slim, minimalist railings.
 Choosing cable or glass railings, or simply a narrow handrail, keeps sightlines clear through your hallway.
 In a compact space, these sleeker styles can make the whole stairway seem less bulky and more integrated with the surrounding architecture.
 Find more inspiration with our guide Stair Banister Remodeling Ideas for Both Modern & Traditional Homes.